 La Petite Belle is a half scale seaworthy reproduction of Rene-Robert Cavelier’s ship La Belle.
 It is currently located within walking distance from the museum at the South Bay Marina.

-Camp Hulen began as a Texas National Guard Camp in the mid-1920s and became an Army base during WWII in the 1940s.
+Camp Hulen began as a Texas National Guard Camp in the mid-1920s and became an anti-aircraft artillery training base during WWII in the 1940s.
 Rita Hayworth, Artie Shaw, and other entertainers came to entertain the troops.

 Palacios is known as the Shrimp Capital of Texas.
 The shrimping industry began in the 1920s with the Bates being the first shrimping family to settle in Palacios.
 This exhibit features tools from the beginnings of the shrimping industry to the present.